AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/analytics/rainfocus-experience.md

 ## Overview

-The RainFocus platform has everything you need to promote your event and build an audience.
-Create beautiful promotional pages, track campaign performance, and optimize registration conversions.
+RainFocus is a platform that you can use to promote your events and build your audiences.
+You can use RainFocus to create beautiful promotional pages, track campaign performances, and optimize registration conversions.

-Use the RainFocus Source Connector for Adobe Experience Platform (AEP) Real-time Customer Data Profile (RT-CDP) to automatically enrich your Customer Data Profiles with attendee experience events in real-time.
-Once enabled, experience events are automatically streamed into RT-CDP in real-time, allowing for powerful audience segmentation, analysis and activation of the attendee journey with downstream destinations and applications such as Customer Journey Analytics and Adobe Journey Optimizer.
+Use the RainFocus source in Adobe Experience Platform and Real-Time Customer Data Platform to automatically enrich your customer data profiles with attendee experience events in real-time.
+Once enabled, experience events are automatically streamed into Real-Time CDP, allowing for powerful audience segmentation, data analysis, and activation of the attendee journey with downstream destinations and applications such as Customer Journey Analytics and Adobe Journey Optimizer.

 >[!IMPORTANT]
 >